AkramKalaee/XEvoDomain/README.md

   <em>Two dynamic-object crossing scenarios that produce different outcomes while covering the same execution path in the CARLA simulator.
 Colored nodes indicate branch points in different system components, while green and red edges represent True and False branches, respectively.</em>
 </p>

 The selected critical paths become **behavioral test requirements** for the evolutionary search.
-XEvoDomain then searches for input conditions that exercise these paths while exposing differences and undesirable behaviors in the system.
+XEvoDomain searches for input conditions that exercise these paths while exposing differences and undesirable behaviors in the system.

 ### A Concrete Example from the Source Code